duyentth/Tailwind-CSS-Projects/README.md

 # Tailwind CSS Practice Projects

 6 responsive websites which are created by using HTML, CSS and JavaScript.
-Click on links in content table below to open websites and source code page.
+Click on links in content table below to open websites and source code pages.

 ## Table of Content